cob3x85/missing-collectible-app/README.md

 ### 🏷️ Trademark Notice

-"Fun-Kollection" and associated branding materials are trademarks of Carlos Ortiz Bravo.
+"Pop Kollection" and associated branding materials are trademarks of Carlos Ortiz Bravo.

 ---

 **Built with ❤️ using React Native, Expo, and modern mobile development practices**

-_This project is not affiliated with or endorsed by Funko, Inc._
+_This app is not affiliated with, endorsed by, or sponsored by Funko, Inc. or any other vinyl figure manufacturer.
+All product names, trademarks, and registered trademarks are property of their respective owners._